 Running applications take taskbar space

-Right click on that empty area of the taskbar again, and click on Properties.
-This brings up a Settings window with a number of useful items.
+Right click on that empty area of the taskbar again, and click on Settings.
+This brings up a window with a number of useful items.

 We’ll start with the “Use small taskbar buttons” item.
 Click that on, and the icons used for running applications become smaller.